erhora/data201_final_project/README.md

 This file splits up our large dataset that is too large to post to GitHub into smaller chunks that are in compliance with the 25 MB limit.

 ## assembling_the_truth
-This file takes the files as a result of the split and assembles them into the same truth set we could use on our local machines.
+This file takes the files as a result of the split and assembles them into the same truth set we could use on our local machines. **This file needs to be run in order for the final_notebook to be run.**

 ## final_notebook
 This is the final draft of our Jupyter Notebook used to generate the models described in the presentation.